SeldonIO/seldonio.github.com/seldon-cli.md

 {% highlight bash %}
 # To create a new client use the following command.
 It requires an existing datasource that would have been created with the db command.
 seldon-cli client --action setup --db-name ClientDB --client-name testclient

+# When creating a new client, the consumer key and secret can also be set to custom values if necessary.
+# This is optional, and if any of "--set-js-key, --set-all-key or --set-all-secret" are missing, a random string is used in its place.
+seldon-cli client --action setup --db-name ClientDB --client-name testclient --set-js-key "SOMEJSKEY" --set-all-key "SOMEALLKEY" --set-all-secret "SOMEALLSECRET"
 {% endhighlight %}

 {% highlight bash %}